mwanjiru12/react-hooks-fetch-crud-code-along/README.md

 so we need to call `setItems` in that component with a new list of items that **does not contain our deleted item**.

-We'll pass a callback down from `ShoppingList` to `Item`, just like we did for the update action:
+We'll pass callback down from `ShoppingList` to `Item`, just like we did for the update action:

 ```jsx
 // src/components/ShoppingList.js